tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/random effects.md

 The **Random Effects (RE) model** is the last method for panel data analysis discussed in this series of building blocks.
 Unlike the Fixed Effects (FE) model, which focuses on within-group variations, the RE model treats the unobserved entity-specific effects in the model as random and assumes they are uncorrelated with the explanatory variables.

+In this building block, we first delve into the RE model.
+Then, to conclude this series of building blocks on panel data analysis, we address probably the most critical choice to make when working with panel data: deciding between a FE or RE model.

 {{% summary %}}
 Thus, the biggest difference between RE and FE is:
 - In a FE model, the unobserved effects are assumed to be **correlated** with the independent variables